| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 How do I

+capture the exhaust?
 The HyVac 2-14 vacuum only model pump requires

 only an exhaust filter of correct pipe size that allows for capture of the exhaust fumes.